Bayonetta (video game)

 is a 2009 action-adventure game developed by PlatinumGames and published by Sega.
 It was released for PlayStation 3 and Xbox 360 in Japan in October 2009, and in North America and Europe in January 2010.
 It was released on Wii U in September 2014, Windows in April 2017, Nintendo Switch in February 2018, and PlayStation 4 and Xbox One in February 2020.

 Bayonetta takes place in Vigrid, a fictional city in Europe.
 The game stars the eponymous character, a witch who is capable of shapeshifting and using various firearms.
 She possesses magical attacks and she can use her hair to summon demons to dispatch her foes.

 The game features a rating system, which gives players a grade based on their performance, and a combat system similar to the Devil May Cry series.
-Although unlike Devil May Cry, which features a live Style Rank to directly judge the player, Bayonetta (and subsequent Platinum action games) feature an arena based ranking system, which judges players based on variables such as time, combo size and damage at the end of each individual fight which then gets tallied up at the end of each chapter to determine the final rank.
+Although unlike Devil May Cry, which features a live Style Rank to directly judge the player, Bayonetta (and subsequent Platinum action games) feature an arena based ranking system, which judges players based on variables such as time, combo points and damage at the end of each individual fight which then gets tallied up at the end of each chapter to determine the final rank.